646.757.4500 • 800.605.1500

 Who Can Inspect For Termites?

-There is a lot of misleading information on the web regarding termite inspections.
-You will see statements such as licensed termite inspector, New York State licensed termite inspection, New York approved termite inspector, trained in termite inspections by New York, New York certified termite inspector, and many more.
+There is misleading web information regarding termite inspections.
+You will see statements such as licensed termite inspector, New York licensed termite inspection, New York approved termite inspector, trained in termite inspections by New York, New York certified termite inspector, and many more.

 The State of New York neither trains nor licenses termite inspectors.
 The State of New York licenses pesticide applicators and pesticide technicians.
-In the State of New York, you are required to be licensed to purchase or apply pesticides, including pesticides used in the control of termites.
+In the State of New York, you are required to be licensed to purchase or apply pesticides.

-Licensed Engineers inspect for termites in their role as Engineers.
-An Engineer is knowledgeable about what termite evidence looks like, what conditions make it likely termites will damage a building, where termites are most likely to be found, etc. In addition, a Licensed Engineer checks for structural damage caused by termites.
+Licensed Engineers look for evidence of termite activity as part of the pre-purchase inspections.
+The Engineer knows about termite evidence, what conditions invite termite activity, where termites are likely to be found, etc. In addition, a Licensed Engineer checks for structural damage caused by termites.